 |Every day you’re one step closer to being handed a bucket-full of responsibilities.
 The thought of dealing with this can sometimes be a little overwhelming.
 The Mayo Clinic has listed some of the most common anxieties a parent may feel during pregnancy along with how to tackle them and help keep stress at bay.

 • Balance work and family.
-Many parents worry about how they’ll manage their newborn and all he entails, plus the job, the household and the other children in case they have them.
+Many parents worry about how they’ll manage their newborn and all they entail, plus the job, the household and the other children (in case they have them).
 Attenuate your worries by talking to your partner, discuss (in detail) how each of you would like an average day to be like, what you expect from your partner and what are your aspirations for the future (both personal and professional).
 Establish a network of trust, ask advice from friends or family who already went through something similar, and start building your support system.
 Maybe you’ll need to get help from a health care provider or a family member.
 The sooner you work out those little details, the sooner you’ll breathe a little easier.

 Being a parent is a challenge, the more prepared you are for what comes, the more confident you’ll feel once your little one finally arrives!